Table of Contents

 -f

-Print information about function symbols only.
+Print information about defined functions.

 -g